8 Mistakes That Kill Your Retail Sales Training And How To Fix Them

 Don’t teach your team to have the forced, obedient-drone attitude of Industrial Era factory workers.
 Get them interacting, practicing, and having fun selling your products instead.

-We’re becoming a species at home in front of a screen, typing or viewing all kinds of virtual life.
+We’re becoming a species at home before a screen, typing or viewing all kinds of virtual life.
 If your employees are to work with the public, you might have to teach them how to be human.

 Mistake 7: Throwing trainees to the wolves